 Industry Analysis & Industry Trends

 The Road Freight Transport industry dominates the Australian market for non-bulk freight, leveraging advantages in price, speed, convenience and reliability.
 The industry's largest vehicles transport goods between and around states, competing successfully with the rail freight, water freight and airfreight industries.
-Within cities, light commercial vehicles are the dominant form of transport for the so-called last mile of delivery of goods.
-The industry relies on strong business activity and is one of the first industries to be affected by slowdowns in economic growth.
-The biggest event for the industry in the past five years was falling demand for services as the impact of the global financial crisis was felt in Australia... purchase to read more
+Within cities, light commercial vehicles are the dominant form of transport for the so-called ‘last mile' of delivery.
+The industry's major markets are diversified across the entire economy and demand for road freight transport services is a lead indicator for changes in economic growth.
+Leading into an economic downturn, and for a period afterwards, businesses hold less stock and this reduces demand for the transport of goods... purchase to read more

 Industry Report - Industry Investment Chapter